 Credit risk on inwards premiums receivable from insureds and cedants is managed by conducting business with reputable broking organisations, with whom the Company has established relationships, and by rigorous cash collection procedures.
 The Company also has a broker approval process in place.
 Binding authorities are subject to standard market controls including credit control.
-Credit risk from reinsurance recoverables is primarily managed by the review and approval of reinsurer security, as discussed on pages 17 and 18.
+Credit risk from reinsurance recoverables is primarily managed by the review and approval of reinsurer security.